 Your site’s domain is like your mailing address: it lets people know where to find you.

 There are two types of domains you can use on WordPress.com:

 - Registered here – A domain registered with WordPress.com

 - Registered elsewhere – A domain registered with another registrar, but used with your blog here at WordPress.com.

 In either case, your domain hides and replaces your free wordpress.com address (example.wordpress.com).
 You can also map a subdomain of a domain you own, either through WordPress.com or through another registrar (subdomain.example.com).

 Here are some things you want to know about domains on WordPress.com:

 When you register a domain, the exact name itself (e.g. example.com) is what you are purchasing.
-Domains are unique, and there can only one site at any given domain at a time.
+Domains are unique, and there can only be one site at any given domain at a time.
 By registering a domain, you have purchased the right to use that address for your site for one year.

 Canceling a domain releases the domain to the public.
 Canceling a domain can cause your site to stop working and the domain can be lost permanently.
 You should only cancel a domain when you no longer want it and are okay with the potential of someone else registering and using it.
 Do not cancel a domain when you need to switch ownership of the domain or the site that appears when you visit it.

 For more information on your options, see: